 The electrical charge can cause asystole or other arrhythmias or cause symptoms of brain dysfunction, such as loss of consciousness, confusion, or amnesia.

-Keraunoparalysis is paralysis and mottling, coldness, and pulselessness of the lower and sometimes upper extremities with sensory deficits; the cause is probably sympathetic nervous system injury.
+Keraunoparalysis is paralysis and mottling, coldness, and pulselessness of the lower and sometimes upper extremities plus sensory deficits; the cause is likely injury to the sympathetic nervous system.
 Keraunoparalysis is common and usually resolves within several hours, although some degree of permanent paresis occasionally results.
 Other manifestations of lightning injury may include minor skin burns in a punctate or feathered, branched pattern, tympanic membrane perforation, and, within days, cataracts.
 Neurologic problems may include confusion, cognitive deficits, and peripheral neuropathy.
 Neuropsychologic problems (eg, sleep disturbances, attention deficit, memory problems) may occur.
 Cardiopulmonary arrest at the time of the strike is the most common cause of death.
 Cognitive deficits, pain syndromes, and sympathetic nervous system damage are the most common long-term sequelae.

 ECG may be done if injury is severe.
 Cardiac enzymes are measured for patients with the following: